• Skip to primary navigation

 • Shared writing where adults assist in recording information and invite children to share the writing tool as they add information (pictures, letters, or words)

-• A lot of unstructured independent writing through pretend play opportunities and informal writing that students choose
+• A lot of unstructured, independent free writing through pretend play opportunities and informal writing that students choose

 • Authentic writing activities like making cards, writing letters, making shopping lists, etc

-• Writing journal prompts that are part of a weekly or daily writing routine
+• Ideas for writing journal prompts that are part of a weekly or daily writing routine

 Another helpful resource is this article from Days with Grey about helping preschoolers develop early writing skills.